 Top Legacy Saver Awards

-Top Legacy Saver Awards recognize organizations that reduce waste, water consumption or energy use by the highest percentage compared to a legacy baseline year.
+Top Legacy Saver Awards recognize organizations that reduce water consumption or energy use by the highest percentage compared to a legacy baseline year.
 Legacy baselines can be set to any year prior to 2017, but after January 1, 2012.
-To be eligible for a Top Legacy Saver award, an organization must create an account in Energy Star Portfolio Manager, set a legacy baseline, and track its energy consumption, water use and/or waste trends.
+To be eligible for a Top Legacy Saver award, an organization must create an account in Energy Star Portfolio Manager, set a legacy baseline, and track its energy consumption and water use.
 Share this information with Sustainable Pittsburgh's Portfolio Manager account to be eligible for this award, as well as for points in the Water, Energy and Waste categories.
 All Competitors and Self-Performers are eligible for a Top Legacy Saver Award.

 People's Choice Award

 The 2018 Sustainable Pittsburgh Challenge will introduce the first SP Challenge People's Choice Award.
 This award will recognize one organization for its innovative or inspiring sustainability solutions, initiatives or actions.
 Organizations can be nominated by the SP Challenge staff and Oversight Committee, or organizations can self-nominate.
 All participating organizations are eligible for this award.
 More information about the nomination criteria and selection process will be available soon.

 (Note: All participating organizations will retain the right to refuse a nomination for any reason.
 All associated action submissions and details will remain confidential, per the confidentiality policy, until the SP Challenge team receives written permission from the nominated organization to publish their story.)